 3 = Energy used during program execution.
-This measure starts from zero when the program is launched and stops when the program ends.
+The measure starts from zero when a program runs and stops at the end of the program.
 A new program execution resets the value;

 4 = Total worked days with threshold.
-Number of hours that the instrument has been turned ON divided by 24.
+Number of hours that the instrument has been turned ON;

 5 = Total worked hours with threshold.
-It is the number of hours that the instrument has been turned ON.
+Number of hours that the instrument has been turned ON.

-Note: Selections 3 and 4 use an internal counter for machine service inspection intervals.
-The counter works every time the instrument is turned ON.
-When the count reaches the programmed threshold, the display shows alternately the standard display and the message r. r5p7 (requested Inspection).
+Note: Selections 3 and 4 are an internal counter for machine service inspection intervals.
+The timer works every time the instrument is turned ON.

+When the count reaches the programmed threshold, the display shows alternately the standard display and the message r. $r \subseteq P$ (requested Inspection).
 The count reset can be done only by changing the threshold value.